YehudaGold/context-component/README.md

 ### Creating ContextComponent

-To creating ContextComponent create component that extends `ContextComponent` with state and method's you want to share in you app:
+To creating ContextComponent create component that extends `ContextComponent` with state and method's you want to share in your app:

 ThemeContext.jsx
 ```jsx